A Decade of Research in Fog computing: Relevance, Challenges, and Future Directions

 \subsection{Federated learning as a service}

 Federated learning (FL) is an emerging ML technique that trains over resource-constrained edge/fog devices using only the local data samples.
 The locally trained ML model parameters are collected and aggregated at a centralized coordinator and the consolidated models are replaced at the fog nodes for the next iteration of training, until convergence.
-FL is being used in several IoT/fog case studies such as in smart healthcare, smart cities etc.~\cite{pandya2023federated}.
+FL is being used in a wide range of IoT and fog computing case studies such as in smart healthcare, smart cities, autonomous vehicles etc~\cite{pandya2023federated,BANABILAH2022103061}.
 FL is also addressing several fog computing challenges such as security and privacy~\cite{issa2023blockchain} using solutions like differential privacy (DP) and secure multiparty computation (SMC).
-Latest developments in this domain include Transfer Learning (training on datasets shared across several participants), Dispersed FL (sub-global model is aggregated within groups which is converged in the second stage), etc. FL is being extensively explored in recent years.
+Latest developments in this domain include Transfer Learning (training on datasets shared across several participants, which can be fog nodes), Dispersed FL (sub-global model is aggregated within groups which is converged in the second stage, which can realize collaborative learning across multiple layers in the hierarchical fog computing architecture), etc. FL is being extensively explored in recent years.

 FL puts additional load on resource-constrained edge/fog devices.
-Thus, future research in this domain should focus at developing light-weight ML models and optimizing these FL algorithms considering constraints such as local model accuracy, energy requirements, computational resource availability etc.~\cite{xiao2021vehicle}.
-In addition, it is also interesting to study whether FL can be provided as service from the fog nodes.
+Thus, future research in this domain should focus at developing light-weight ML models and optimizing these FL algorithms considering constraints such as local model accuracy, energy requirements, computational resource availability etc~\cite{xiao2021vehicle}.
+In addition, it is also interesting to study whether FL can be provided as a service from the fog nodes.
 Does this offer new economic models, thus driving further adoption of fog computing?
 FL is to be explored further considering all these dimensions.